-The Company enters into contracts to purchase and sell crude oil, oil products and CO2 emission rights ("EU Allowance") at future delivery dates.
+The Company enters into contracts to purchase and sell crude oil and oil at future delivery dates.
 These contracts expose the Company primarily to commodity risks of changes in fair value of crude oil and related oil products and volatility of the price for CO2 emissions rights.
 The Company also uses financial instruments (primarily Options, Swaps and forwards) to hedge its risks associated with fair value fluctuation relating to certain firm commitments and forecasted transactions.